mekowalski/redux-react-blog-app/NOTES.md

 - [x] Set up Middleware redux-thunk(wire up to Redux Store)
 - [x] Refactor `fetchPosts()` to truly make use of redux-thunk
 ------------------------------
-- [] Define a Reducer that will see that dispatch Action and get Data from API payload property
+- [x] Define a Reducer that will see that dispatch Action and get Data from API payload property
   - Create separate file for each reducer within the reducers DIR
   - Import the separate reducers
   - Wire them up to `combineReducers` call

+- [] Implement `postsReducer`
 - `postsReducer` is responsible for maintaining a list of posts from external API
 - Inspect the Action type
 - Handle case for not finding appropriate action type